 - With lots of gear and equipment is better for fewer people

-- May require more ropes and sticks to tie down the tent
+- It may require more ropes and sticks to tie down the tent

 The Naturehike Cloud-Up tent is an ultra-lightweight tent that helps save space.
 This tent is great for wet weather or snow.
 The Cloud UP 20D with Snowskirt ultralight tent only weighs 3.8 lbs (2 people) and 5.2 lbs (3 people).
 It’s also fully waterproof with a 20D polyester rainfly and bathtub with PU 4000 coating.
 The built-in snow skirt keeps rain and snow away from the tent and the ground underneath nice and dry.